cssnano/cssnano/site/src/docs/presets.md

 };
 ```

-For other cases where the preset was not explicitly set, cssnano will look
+For other cases where the preset was not explicitly set, cssnano checks the
-for a section in your `package.json` or a `cssnano.config.js`, from the current
+supported configuration files in the current working directory.
+It does not
-working directory upwards until it reaches your home directory.
-These two
+search parent directories.
+These two configuration examples function
-configuration examples function identically to the above:
+identically to the above:

 ```json
 {